Creating a TLS server profile

 • Require Enable this option to require client authentication during the TLS handshake.
 When the application sends the request, the gateway requests that the application sends the certificate.
 If the client does not send the certificate, the TLS handshake fails and the request is blocked.

-Important: API Connect verifies certificates when you upload them, but does not continuously monitor them for expiry.
+Important: If you create your own TLS profiles, API Connect verifies certificates when you upload them, but does not continuously monitor them for expiry.
 You are responsible for monitoring and updating your certificates before they expire.

-Important: API Connect verifies certificates when you upload them, but does not continuously monitor them for expiry.
+Important: If you create your own TLS profiles, API Connect verifies certificates when you upload them, but does not continuously monitor them for expiry.
 You are responsible for monitoring and updating your certificates before they expire.

-Ciphers (required) Cipher suites are encryption/decryption algorithms used to secure HTTPs communication within the API Connect ecosystem.
+Ciphers Cipher suites are encryption algorithms that are used to secure the TLS communication.
 Select the ciphers that the profile supports.

 Note: The TLS 1.3 ciphers are clearly indicated.
 If you select TLS version 1.3 as one of the protocols for the profile but do not select any TLS 1.3 ciphers, all the TLS 1.3 ciphers are added to the list of ciphers supported by the profile.
 If you do not select TLS version 1.3 but select one or more TLS 1.3 ciphers, those ciphers are not added to the list of ciphers supported by the profile.